 What the 25/50/15 numbers actually mean

 If you cause an accident in Arizona, your liability insurance pays the other party for injuries and damage you caused.
-With state minimum coverage:
+With state minimum coverage:- Up to $25,000 to any one person injured

 - Up to $50,000 total across all injured people in the accident